matt-primrose/amt-rcs/README.md

 ﻿# amt-rcs
 A Remote Configuration Service for configuring Intel:registered: AMT devices into admin control mode.
 Depends on node-forge and ws NPM libraries.
+Before running the server, you'll want to npm install both of these packages.
 # Instructions
 Requires:
  - Intel:registered: AMT provisioning certificate that matches the DNS suffix of your Intel:registered: AMT machine